 This class emphasizes process and provides the opportunity to explore a medium, practice a skill, or study and apply elements and principles of art and design.
+This class is for experimenting with and practicing skills in different mediums.
 An explanation of the application of design elements or art principles used when making the exhibit must be included.
 This exhibit may be an object, portfolio, display, poster, or organized sketchbook.
 If a non-original design source is used, its origin (where the idea was found, any pictures, sketches, etc.) must still be credited, acknowledged or have copyright permission obtained.
 See visual arts special rules below.